What is Resilient NJ Raritan River and Bay Communities

 Your input is critical to supporting the development of an effective roadmap for flood risk reduction.
 Below are some of the ways you can participate in the process.
 We will continue to expand these public involvement opportunities as we hear from you about what works for you and the people you know.

 We’re gathering your feedback right now through a series of survey questions targeted at understanding your vision and priorities for your community.
-Both the survey questions and the email list can be accessed through the following links and QR Codes:
+The email list can be accessed by clicking here.

 You can also participate by: